Dave Kragthorpe

-Dave Kragthorpe (born May 1, 1933) is a former American football player and coach.
+Dave Kragthorpe (born May 1, 1933) is an American former football player and coach.
 He was the head football coach at South Dakota State University in 1969, Idaho State University from 1980 to 1982, and Oregon State University from 1985 to 1990, compiling a career college football record of 41–69–2.

 Early life

 Kragthorpe attended Utah State University in Logan, where he excelled as a two-way tackle for the Aggies from 1951 to 1954.
 In addition, he was also on the baseball team.
 Despite all his athletic obligations, Kragthorpe graduated with double bachelor's degrees in physical education and recreation education in 1955.
 He played one season for the New York Giants as a guard, being taken 188th overall in the 1955 NFL draft.
-A short time later, he returned to Utah State and earned his master's degree in secondary education.
+After spending two years in the United States Navy, he returned to Utah State and earned his master's degree in secondary education in 1963.

 Coaching career

 Kragthorpe was an assistant coach for two seasons at Montana and two at South Dakota State; he was promoted to head coach at SDSU in 1969, and posted a 3–7 record.
 He then served as offensive line coach and offensive coordinator at Brigham Young University, under former USU teammate LaVell Edwards from 1970 to 1975.
 Under Edwards' and Kragthorpe's leadership, the Cougars became one of the first programs committed to throwing the football in the 1970s, a time when "three yards and a cloud of dust" was still the dominant sentiment in college football.
 Kragthorpe continued to coach the offensive line under new offensive coordinator Doug Scovil from 1976 to 1979.